likhithak10/hackthevalley/README.md

 ## EcoToken Browser Extension

 ### What it does
 Problem: People use AI tools every day, but most prompts are longer than they need to be.
-Every extra word in a prompt costs tokens and resources like water.<br>
+Every extra word in a prompt costs tokens and resources like water.<br><br>
 **Ecotoken** optimizes user’s LLM prompts to reduce token usage and cut down emissions with a simple click of a button.

 ### Architecture